ckeditor/ckeditor4/tests/plugins/autocomplete/manual/windowborder.md

 @bender-ckeditor-plugins: sourcearea, wysiwygarea, floatingspace, toolbar, autocomplete, textmatch
 @bender-include: _helpers/utils.js

-*Repeat steps below for all 3 editors and modes (horizontal or vertical).*
+*Repeat steps below for all 3 editors and modes (Left, Right and Bottom).*

 1. Select mode (horizontal or vertical).
-1. Place cursor at end of the line.
+1. Place cursor as close as possible to window border.
 1. Type `@`.

 ## Expected